RageAgainstThePixel/OpenAI-DotNet/README.md

 #### [Retrieve model](https://beta.openai.com/docs/api-reference/models/retrieve)

-Retrieves a model instance, providing basic information about the model such as the owner and permissioning.
+Retrieves a model instance, providing basic information about the model such as the owner and permissions.

 ```csharp
 var api = new OpenAIClient();